RESETHACKER-COMMUNITY/Resources/Writeups/CmsServerDatabase.md

 		There are Hundred's of different CMS to know about all â— https;//wappalyzer.com/technologies

 ### Conclusion:

-		When you do find a CMS, you donâ€™t want to waste time manually testing the endpoint, you want to test for known CVEs and misconfigurations.
+		When you do find a CMS, you don't want to waste time manually testing the endpoint, you normally run some type of scanner against the host which looks for known CVEs and misconfigurations.
 		The best way and 1st step to do this is to find some sort of CMS specific vulnerability scanner.
 		If you can find that you can try searching exploit-db and google for known CVEs.

 		Database server deals with the storing and managing the data of a computer or computer programs while web server is used to save the static and dynamic content and pages of websites.